Kush-munot/Flutter_Projects/Readme.md

 ### Day 13: [25th September]

 **Today's Progress:**
-- Learnt Using the randon() function and completed the Roller Application.
+- Learnt Using the random() function and completed the Roller Application.
+### Day 14: [26th September]

+**Today's Progress:**
+- Completed Dice Roller Application and added animation to it.
+### Day 15: [27th September]

+**Today's Progress:**
+- Started with the Quiz App as instructed in the course.
+- Created the very First Screen by myself.